 - Select the Submit button.

-NOTE for New Accounts: It is dependent upon the payroll cycle if your next paycheck will be deposited to the updated account.
+NOTE for Updated Accounts: It is dependent upon the payroll cycle if your next paycheck will be deposited to the updated account.
 It is recommended to keep access to a previous account until you know if your next check will deposit to your new account.
 You can contact the Payroll Office to confirm this or request other assistance.

 The State of Kansas has partnered with US Bank to offer a payroll paycard service for employees who do not have a bank account.
 Paychecks are automatically deposited to the paycard, which is used as a debit card.
 Employees should contact Human Resource Management at 785-864-5994 to sign up.

-Distributing Pay for 9-month Employees
+Distributing Pay for Academic Year Employees

 Academic year faculty have the option of establishing direct deposit to multiple accounts as a tool to help allocate salary for the months in which they aren’t paid.
 This is the responsibility of each individual employee to analyze their individual budget and determine what direct deposit allocation works best for them.

 An example of this would be 25% into a savings account for the summer, and 75% into a checking account for current spending.
-The Payroll Office can answer questions related to completing direct deposit, but we do not offer financial advising.
+The Payroll Office can answer questions related to completing direct deposits, but we do not offer financial advising.
 Employees should work with their banking institution and financial advisors for individual unique circumstances.

 Academic Year Payroll Calculator